-Bunaken Island National Marine Park includes 5 small islands located north of the bigger Sulawesi Island (formerly Celebes Island), close to the city of Manado.
-Bunaken Island itself is the most accessible and the most visited place in the archipelago.
-Actually it is one of the first diving destinations in Indonesia.
-Bunaken Timur (Eastern Bunaken) refers to the reef fringing the island’s eastern shore.
-With its gorgeous coral formations alive with hundreds of fish species and a lot of sea turtles, it is the best snorkeling spot in the island.
+Bunaken Timur (Bunaken East) refers to the reef fringing Bunaken Island’s eastern shore.
+With its gorgeous coral formations alive with hundreds of fish species and a lot of sea turtles, it is the best snorkeling spot on the island.

-Bunaken Island is located only a few kilometers from Sulawesi Island’s north shore.
+Bunaken Island is just off Sulawesi Island’s north shore.
 It can only be accessed by boat.
 Manado is the main starting point to get here.
-A one-way trip from Manado airport to any hotel in the island (car + a 30 minutes boat ride) usually costs from 40 to 50 euros.
-Some hotels also offer free shuttles for their clients (scheduled pick-up times).
+Most hotels also offer transfers for their guests.

 If you take part in a snorkeling tour, your boat will take you directly to the reef.

-The exploration area covers the 2 kilometers long reef fringing the island’s south-eastern shore.
-Corals are very qualitative over the whole area, except for a few dozens of meters north of the pontoon where some of them are degraded.
+The snorkeling area covers the reef fringing the island’s south-eastern shore.
+Corals are very healthy over the whole area, except for a few dozen of meters north of the jetty where some of them are damaged.

-The most colorful and majestic of all is the angelfish: queen angelfish is most often seen around the reef flat, which makes it quite photogenic, while majestic angelfish dwells in deeper waters (↕3-4 meters) along the drop-off.
+Some of the most colorful fish in Bunaken are angelfish: the Regal angelfish is most often seen around the reef flat, which makes it quite photogenic, while the Majestic angelfish dwells in deeper waters (↕10-12 feet/3-4 meters) along the drop-off.

-Keep an eye on the drop-off and you might repeatedly spot the silhouettes of sea turtles (green sea turtle or hawksbill sea turtle can both be seen here).
-They like to swim along the reef but seldom enter the reef flat area.
-If you practice apnea you can try to get closer to them, but they are fearful creatures and they might escape to the deep blue in a heartbeat.
+Keep an eye on the drop-off and you might repeatedly spot the silhouettes of sea turtles (The Green sea turtle and the Hawksbill sea turtle can both be seen here).
+They like to swim along the reef but seldom enter the reef flat.
+If you skindive you can try to get closer to them, but they are fearful creatures and they might escape to the deep blue in a heartbeat.

-There are many accommodation options on Bunaken East coast, fitting all budgets.
+There are many accommodation options on Bunaken East Coast, fitting all budgets.
 Lorenso’s Cottage and Living Colours are the closest to the reef’s main access at low tide.
-There are only full board hotels here: if you want to have lunch, you’d better book in advance in one of their restaurants.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.